Check out the latest information and advice on coronavirus (COVID-19).

 Public Health England have provided support for taking off personal protective equipment, and issued an explainer video and case studies showing how the PPE guidance works in practice for the social care sector.

-If you are a Derby City provider still experiencing difficulties in accessing PPE, having exhausted your own supply chain and the 11 national wholesalers, and are in need of EMERGENCY supply (.e. you have 2 or less days worth of key items) then send an email to PICTeam@derby.gov.uk and someone will be in touch.
+If you are a Derby City provider still experiencing difficulties in accessing PPE, having exhausted your own supply chain and the 11 national wholesalers, and are in need of emergency supply for example, you have two or less days worth of key items, then email PICTeam@derby.gov.uk and someone will be in touch.

 Testing is now being made available to more key workers - further information on testing can be found here.